Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 Experience

-Megan’s recent experience includes matters involving the:
+Megan’s recent experience includes matters involving:

 • advising on film tax offsets, including the producer offset